MicrosoftDocs/sdk-api/sdk-api-src/content/webauthenticationcoremanagerinterop/nf-webauthenticationcoremanagerinterop-iwebauthenticationcoremanagerinterop-requesttokenforwindowasync.md

 ### -param appWindow

-The window to be used as the parent for the window prompting the user for credentials, in case such a window becomes necessary.
+The window to be used as the owner for the window prompting the user for credentials, in case such a window becomes necessary.

 ### -param request